oresat/oresat-olaf/CONTRIBUTING.rst

         $ pip install -r requirements-dev.txt

+-   Install `can-utils` for your system.
+This will give access to the `candump` command which will display all message on the CAN bus.

 -   Make a virtual CAN bus. **Note** this will have to remade if the system is restarted.